LucasBorboleta/jersi-certu/docs/INSTALL.md

 *jersi_certu* has been developed using Python 3.8.5.
 So it is better to have installed such version or some higher version.

+The following instructions might also work on other platforms, but only Windows and Linux have been tested.

 ### Instructions for Linux and Windows platforms

 1. Make an installation directory by either cloning this *git* repository or downloading it as a zip archive and unzipping it.